Writing about diversity? Then keep it real

 Here’s how McKinsey's women’s networking group describes itself:

-We are world travelers, marathon runners, mothers.
+Who we are We are world travelers, marathon runners, mothers.
 We work full-time, part-time, and everything in between.
 When we want to pursue an interest close to our hearts, we can.
 When we want to cut down on travel or take a break between projects, we do.
-With our firm’s support, we create lasting impact.
+With our firm's support, we create lasting impact.